 Once a month we hold a day-long workshop that takes a deep dive into thought-provoking subject matter that's crucially important to the sector.

-The Nonprofit Staff Development Coalition workshop series improves how staff members work with each other and with the communities they serve.
+The Staff Development Coalition workshop series improves how staff members work with each other and with the communities they serve.
 Each session provides affordable staff and leadership development on topics such as staff retention, diversity and inclusion, cultivating empathy and emotional intelligence, building leadership skills, improving communication, handling difficult conversations, and de-escalating potentially violent situations.
 These topics are suggested and approved by the committee members and are especially important for nonprofits that serve diverse and vulnerable populations.

 501 Talks Tech